 What is a Computer Science Ambassador?

 The Department of Computer Science Ambassadors are a group of distinguished undergraduate Computer Science students that participate in Computer Science recruiting and outreach events such as Meet Your Major Fair, career fairs, mini hackathons, prospective student visits, local school visits, and more!
 At these events, CS Ambassadors speak about their experience in Computer Science and share their enthusiasm for the discipline.
-The Department of Computer Science is looking for 10+ enthusiastic students to serve as department Ambassadors for the Spring 2021 semester.
+The Department of Computer Science is looking for enthusiastic students to serve as department Ambassadors.

 The duties of an ambassador vary depending on the event, however at most events ambassadors are expected to speak openly about their student experience in the Computer Science department and at the UA.
 Student ambassadors should expect to dedicate 5-10 hours per semester to the ambassador program.
 Typically, the department is involved in 3-5 events in one semester.
 With over 15 ambassadors, students are utilized for events on a rotating basis.